KentenRoth/100DaysOfCode/README.md

 Applying took longer than I thought it would.
 I'm still not confident in my cover letter writing ability.
 I did officially apply for the position so only positive thoughts about it from here on out!!!
 I did some more of the security stuff, but I didn't get as much time as I wanted.
 Tomorrow I am not sure if I will really dive into building that website mockup or I will save that for the weekend.
 I am really wanting to do it, but I also want to keep moving forward with what I am doing.
 Might come down to a coin flip tomorrow.

 ---

+Day 54

+Tonight I did not get any coding in.
+I dont like nights that I don't code.
+We had our first snow today and work was extremely busy, and I am completely drained.
+I feel lucky that I was up late enough to put my 4 year old to bed.
+I will be up early tomorrow and start working on the challenge site, and will also get time in tomorrow night.

+---